dannyYassine/vuuri/.docs/guide/using_options.md

 Go check out the example [simple drag and drop example](/guide/simple_drag_drop.html#example)

 ## Helping Out
-You can always add the required to add this use case and create a pull request on GitHub :)
+You can always add the required logic for abstracting other use cases and create a pull request on GitHub :)